linode/apl-docs/docs/get-started/labs/lab-3.md

 The `otomi-admin` account is unable to login with OpenID, this account needs to login with the user/password login form.
 :::

-In these labs we'll be using a Team called `labs` and a user called `labs-user`.
+In the labs we'll be using a Team called `labs` and a user called `labs-user`.

+## Using a Git client

+Gitea in Otomi only supports HTTPS for Git authentication.
+To connect to Git using HTTPS you'll first need to add a password to your account in Gitea:

+- Sign in to Gitea using OpenID
+- Click on your account (top right) and then click `Settings`
+- Fill in a password in the `Account` tab

+After adding a password, you can now authenticate using your username (labs-user) and the password created in Gitea.

 ## Create the private repository